Welcome to my another trip report from the past!

 Los Angeles Airport

-This is one of the busiest and most popular airport in the world!
+This is one of the busiest and most popular airports in the world!

 LAX in the 1970s